DataFusion-AI-Team/Members/README.md

 Mustafa Selim Özen | Data Analyst | I am enthusiasm about Nlp & Machine Learning Oktay Samur  | R&D Engineer  | I am a R&D Engineer.
 I am developing myself in NLP, Data Science, IoT Solutions and Computer vision.
 Also, i am enthusiast about Neuroscience.
 Ecem Nur Yıldızcan | Student and part-time computer vision engineer | I am particularly interested in image processing and deep learning.
 First of all, I work with health data and I want to specialize in this area.
 I also do research in the field of artificial intelligence and art.
+Eren Can Ardıç | Looking for Data Science & Data Engineer Internship | Likes to dance and play with data.
+I am a passionate, determined and willing engineer candidate who follows his dreams.